 To update the translation of a form or translate new content that you added to the form, follow these steps:

 - The spinning arrows icon indicates that the translation needs to be updated.
 Click on the Edit button to update the translation.

 - In the Advanced Translation Editor, translate the new field(s), and click Complete to update the translation.

 Please note that the Gravity Forms plugin does not detect a language of contents submitted in a form.
 When you submit content into a translated form, that content will still be created in the default language.

 You can use Gravity Forms hooks and filters to write your own application logic and set the language of the submitted content after Gravity Forms creates it.

 To delete a form’s translations, go to WPML → Packages and choose Gravity Forms from the dropdown menu.
 Select and delete the package that matches the name of the relevant form.

-If you choose to translate the form again later and don’t see the form in WPML → Translation Management, simply re-save the form.
+If you want to translate the form again later and don’t see it in WPML → Translation Management, simply re-save the form.